 FROM A RAKE’S PROGRESS TO THE CITY TODAY

 William Hogarth’s remarkable series of paintings, A Rake’s Progress, famously depicted a morality tale of the city and was bought by Sir John Soane to hang at Pitzhanger in 1802, to inspire and entertain his guests.
-For the first time in 200 years, it returns as the centrepiece of our next exhibition, reflecting voices and issues in London today.
+For the first time in 200 years, it has returned as the centrepiece of our exhibition, reflecting voices and issues in London today.

 The exhibition has been generously supported by an Arts Council National Lottery Project Grant and the loan of A Rake’s Progress is supported by the Weston Loan Programme with Art Fund.
 Created by the Garfield Weston Foundation and Art Fund, the Weston Loan Programme is the first ever UK-wide funding scheme to enable smaller and local authority museums to borrow works of art and artefacts from national collections.